 A shortage of onshore drilling equipment capable of blasting into shale is contributing to double-digit inflation in some of the big U.S. unconventional plays, an issue expected to be played out over the coming weeks as North American exploration and production (E&P) companies unveil earnings for the first three months of 2011.

-Lots of talk also is expected to center on E&P's transition from gas to oil and liquids plays, a move that Encana Corp. highlighted in its report on Wednesday.
+Lots of talk also is expected to center on E&P’s transition from gas to oil and liquids plays, a move that Encana Corp. highlighted in its report last week (see related story).

 For the financial markets, the new mantra has become “good oil/bad gas,” said Canaccord Genuity’s John Gerdes and his team.
 At a recent conference the talk was of $90-110 crude oil prices long term, and “sub-$5 gas prices for the next few years.”
 However, there were “suggestions that we are in the ‘early to middle innings’ of shale play” mergers/joint ventures, and “wide-open capital markets with cheap money continuing to flow to industry.”

 One of the “common themes” expected to be heard in the quarterly reports “is continued service cost escalation,” said the analysts.
 “With the major shale rig count growing from 570 rigs in 4Q2010 to 740 rigs in April and incremental frack [hydraulic fracture] fleet capacity expected to come on largely in the second half of 2011, we anticipate service cost escalation in the order of 10-20% quarter/quarter.